 Monteux also said that the RTAF can count on the Thailand-based customer center for availability to the fleet.

 The H225M features a twin-turbine system, electronic instruments described as state-of-the-art and a 4-axis autopilot system.
 The helicopter is said to handle a fast cruise speed and endurance.
 Roughly, 90 helicopters are currently in use.
 A total of 100,700 flight hours have been recorded on the H225Ms.

 The H225M’s first flight was on November 27, 2000.
 It was introduced into service in 2005.
 A 2000 estimate brings the price to 20 million Euros or approximately $23.5 million per unit.
 The helicopter can carry upwards of 29 troops at a time, along with two crew members.
 A civilian model of the helicopter, known as the Eurocopter EC225 Super Puma is used for a variety of uses as well, including search and rescue missions, oil and gas operations, and passenger transportation.

 Seven other countries use the H225Ms, including Brazil, France, Indonesia, Kazakhstan, Malaysia, Mexico, and Singapore.
 Each country’s Air Force either uses the helicopters or has them on order.
 Kazakhstan has 20 currently on order, while Singapore has 16 on order.

-Airbus produced a revenue of 59 billion Euros in 2016.
-A total workforce of around 129,000 people are employed by the company.
-In addition, the company produces other combat and transport aircrafts for militaries in Europe and worldwide.
+Airbus produced revenue of 59 billion Euros in 2016.
+A total workforce of around 129,000 people is employed by the company.
+Also, the company produces other combat and transport aircraft for militaries in Europe and worldwide.